andreafioraldi/IDAngr/README.md

 # IDAngr
-Use angr in the ida debugger taking as state the current debugger state
+Use angr in the ida debugger generating a state from the current debug session

 > Very naive version, it works but i must improve it